palladius/ricc.rocks/zzo.ricc.rocks/content/en/posts/life/learning-german-in-zurich/index.md

 * do passive listening.
 They suggest this website: TBD
 * use a card system to learn the words.
 You can create your own and sync from a repo to your system.
 [Anki](https://apps.ankiweb.net/) is the name: you have an App for Mac, an app for Android, and you can edit your own cards and sync them to your ankiWeb account :) You can download cards, for example the [Goethe B1](https://ankiweb.net/shared/info/1586166030) cards or the [Goethe A1](https://ankiweb.net/shared/info/1386119660), conveniently on github for you to Fork and auto-build/sync/push :P

+## Anki

+After an initial frustration using the tgool, I came to like it.
+I have the app installed on my Mac, downloaded the A1 and B1 word list (A1 is quite easy and fun, while B2 is like a cat attached to your testicles, as we say in Bologna).
+Word list is in alpha order, so tghe first 2 days I've leafrnt all about *ab-something* (which reminds me of Young Frankenstein 😬).

 # 3. The B1 exam in Frauenfeld